hanishkvc/prgs-nw-mcastplus-simpnwmon02/hkvc-notes.rst

 ./simpnwmon02 --maddr 230.0.0.1 --local 0 127.0.0.1 --file /dev/null --bcast 127.0.0.255 --nwgroup 2 --contextbase /tmp/newnow --context /tmp/whatelse.lostpackets.quit --runmodes 7

+NOTE: In the above example, the client is run on a non default network group id of 2.
+So there should be a corresponding server instance running with the nwgroup id of 2.

 the Arguments
 --------------